flexplate/flexplate.github.io/_posts/2022-04-19-version-numbering-2.md

 layout: post
 title: Automating version numbering in .Net Standard/Core projects
 ---
 Note: This is the second in an irregular series on automating version numbering.
+For part 1, [click here]({{ site.baseurl }}{% link _posts/2020-06-12-automating-version-numbering.md %})

 ## A bit of background.